KobAmoah/Algorithmic-Short-Selling/README.md

 -    How would this rule fare when you have a limit on how much you can lose?

          What exactly is the strategy?
-# Moving Average Price with Volatility Bands on the Exxon Mobil Stock('XOM')
+# Moving Average(MA) Price with Volatility Bands on the Exxon Mobil Stock('XOM')
- How it does the strategy work?

- - Enter when today's price exceeds the   MA price + s * atr
+ - You enter when today's price exceeds the   MA price + s * atr
- - Exit when today's price goes below the MA price - s * stdev
+ - You exit when today's price goes below the MA price - s * stdev
- - Else maintain your prior position
+ - Else you maintain your prior position

  atr = average true range, and s = scaling factor